Bootstrap for Finite N Lattice Yang-Mills Theory: Introduction

-In our previous work~\cite{Kazakov:2022xuh}, we employed the bootstrap approach to analyze $SU(\infty)$ lattice Yang-Mills theories in various dimensions, utilizing the lattice Makeenko-Migdal equation (MME) for the Wilson loop~\cite{Makeenko:1979pb}.
+In our previous work~\cite{Kazakov:2022xuh}, we employed the bootstrap approach to study the $SU(N)$ lattice Yang-Mills theories at $N=\infty$ in various dimensions, using the lattice Makeenko-Migdal equation (MME) for the Wilson loop~\cite{Makeenko:1979pb}.
 Initial developments in this area are due to~\cite{Anderson:2016rcw}.
 In this planar limit, the loop equations are inherently non-linear, leading in the context of bootstrap to a non-convex optimization problem.
 To address this complexity, we implemented a relaxation procedure in~\cite{Kazakov:2021lel}.

+In this paper, we generalize the bootstrap procedure for the matrix models and lattice gauge theories in the planar limit to the finite \(N\) situation.
+First, we notice that, while the multi-trace averages are important to formulate a closed system of MMEs, we can explore a general property of the matrix-valued theories that the so-called trace identities help to reduce the number of traces in the multi-trace products of matrix fields.
+That is, the product of $k>N$ traces (or $k>N-1$, depending on the symmetries) of arbitrary products of matrices can be represented as the sum of products of smaller numbers of traces.
+Higher trace variables are described through trace identities specific to the corresponding matrix ensemble.